Art Heals.

 Kim Roberts paints bright, colorful and playful Colorado mountain landscapes that calm the mind.

-She also teaches you how to access that state of mind anytime.
+She also teaches you how to access that state of mind anytime with guided meditations and creativity workshops.

 Waking up is an art…